JGilbert103/ITSC4155/README.md

 ## Niner Maintenance is a web-based application designed to streamline maintenance request submissions and tracking for students, staff and technicians on UNCC campus.

 **The system allows users to:**
-  1. Submit maintenance requests with details such as descriptions, photos and locations.
+  1. Submit maintenance requests with details such as descriptions and locations.
   2. Track the status of their requests (e.g., Open, In Progress, Resolved, Closed).
   3. Authenticate using their UNCC credentials to ensure secure acccess.
-  4. Provide technicians with a clear view of assigned work orders for efficient resolution.
+  4. Provide admins/technicians with a clear view of assigned work orders for efficient resolution.

 The goal of this project is to create an organized, user-friendly, and efficient system for handling maintenance requests, contributing to a safer and more functional campus environment.